r7kamura/katatema/README.md

 A minimalistic static site generator.

 - Build HTML files from React component
-- Zero setup by running Webpack unobtrusively
+- Zero setup by running Webpack in the background
 - Automatic refresh by Hot Module Replacement

 ## Usage